top of page

 Leadership Award

-Tier One Volleyball Club, in partnership with Telos Corporation, sponsors an annual collegiate scholarship - Tier One / Telos Award for Leadership.
+Tier One Volleyball Club, in partnership with Telos Corporation, sponsors an annual collegiate scholarship - Tier One / Telos Award for Leadership (TOTAL).
 The award recognizes significant leadership contributions to team, school, and community and is open to any high-school-aged volleyball athlete in the Title IX category (see note below).
 This award is established at $5,000, with the possibility of additional funds available at the sole discretion of the selection committee; monies will be appropriated to the college or university of the athlete's choosing for use at the student-athlete's discretion.

 Upload File